 It means having the awareness of self to identify things that will trip you up and remove them, the willpower to resist the temptations you cannot remove, and the stamina to persevere when things are hard.
-I would also argue that true strength of character also requires humility, a willingness to listen to others and take in constructive criticism, while disregarding the rest.
+I would also argue that true strength of character also requires humility, and a willingness to listen to others and take in constructive criticism while disregarding the rest.

 Self-confidence (a positive attitude about your abilities, qualities, and judgment)